services

 Storage

-- Minio for general object storage.
-Very frequently I'll need to make some file accessible over the internet, so I just drop it into a bucket and let Minio manage its lifecycle.
+- MinIO for general object storage.
+Very frequently I'll need to make some file accessible over the internet (ISOs, config files, etc), so I just drop it into a bucket and let MinIO manage its lifecycle.
+It also serves as a storage backend for many services.

 - Mimir as a storage backend for Prometheus